 the availability of the Client Assistance Program.

+Before signing the IPE the VR counselor reviews the paper case file to ensure all required documentation has been obtained such as:

+financial documents,

+signed release forms,

+employment authorization documents,

+identity documents, and

+insurance.

+For documentation required prior to IPE that is kept in the paper case file, refer to B-204: Application.

 A copy of the "Can We Talk" brochure and the information to make informed choices must be provided (or offered) at every step in the VR process: application, eligibility, IPE, denial of services, and closure.
 VR staff must document in RHW the date and method the information was provided and/or offered.
 Once signed, a copy of the IPE or IPE amendment must be provided to the customer.

 …